bbenchoff/bbenchoff.github.io/pages/MacSSL.md

 ### Conversion to 64-bit data structures

 The mbedtls library uses 64-bit data types. `int64_t`, `uint64_t`, and the like.
 My compiler doesn't know what those are.
 So I need to create them.
-Out of fucking thin air and structs, I guess.
 This is done in a redefinition of `stdint.h`, shown below:

 ```c
 /*